-sensitive to tickling, as in the cass of our children,-a more decided chuckling or langhing sound is uttersed; though the haughter is sometimes noiseless.
-The corners of the mouth are then drawn backwards; and this sometimes causes the lower cyclids to be slightly winkled.
-But this wrinkling, which is so characteristic of our own laughter, is more plainly seen in some other monkeys.
-The teeth in the upper jaw in the chimpanzee are not exposed when they utter their laughting noise, in which respect they differ from us.
-But their eyes parkle and grow brighter, as Mr. W. L. Martin, who has particularly attended to their expression, states.
-Young Orange, when tickled, likewise grin and make a chuckling sound; and Mr. Martin says that their eyes grow brighter.
-As soon as their laughter ceases, an expression may be detected passing over their faces, which, as Mr. Wallace remarked to me, may be called a smile.
-I have also noticed something of the same kind with the chimpanzee.
-Dr. Duchenne-and I cannot quote a better authority-informs me that he kept a very tame monkey in his house for a year; and when he gave it during meal-times some choice delicesy, he observed that the comers of its mouth were slightly maked; thus an expression of satisfaction, partaking of the mature of an incipient smile, and resembling that often seen on the face of man, could be plainly pereviced in this animal.
-The Cebus azaræ, when rejoiced at again seeing a beloved person, utters a peculiar tittering (kichernden) sound.
-It also expresses agreeable sensations, by O The Complete Work of Charles Darwin Online 10 &#x27; Natural History of Mammalia,' 1841, vol. i. pp. 383, 410. &lt;sup>11 Hengger ('Säugethiere von Paraguay,' 1830, s.
-46) kept these monkeys in confinement for seven years in their native country of Paraguay, drawing back the corners of its mouth, without producing any sound.
+beloved person, utters a peculiar tittering (kichernden) sound.
+It also expresses agreeable sensation, by drawing back the corners of its mouth, without producing any sound.
 Rengger calls this movement laughter, but it would be more appropriately called a smile.
-The form of the mouth is different when either pain or terror is expressed, and high shrieks are uttered.
-Another species of Cebus in the Zoological Gardens (C. hypoleuous), when pleased, makes a reiterated shrill note, and likewise draws back the corners of its mouth, apparently through the contraction of the same muscles as with us.
+The form of the mouth is different when either pain or terror is expressed, and high shricks are uttered.
+(Another species of Cebus in the Zoological Gardens (C. hypoleucus), when pleased, makes a reiterated shrill note, and likewise draws back the corners of its mouth, apparently through the contraction of the same muscles as with us.
 So does the Barbary ape (Inuus ecaudatus) to an extraordinary degree; and I observed in this monkey that the skin of the lower evelids then became much wrinkled.
 At the same time it rapidly moved its lower jaw or lips in a spasmodic manner, the teeth being exposed; but the noise produced was hardly more distinct than that which we sometimes call silent laughter.
 Two of the keepers affirmed that this slight sound was the animal's laughter, and when I expressed some doubt on this head (being at the time quite inexperienced), they made it attack or rather threaten a hated Entellus monkey, living in the same compartment.
 Instantly the whole expression of the face of the Inuus changed; the mouth was opened much more widely, the canine teeth were more fully exposed, and a hoarse barking noise was uttered.

-The Annhis baboon (Ogmocophalus anshis) was first insulted and put into a farious rage, as was easily done, by his keeper, who then made friends with him and shook hands.
-As the reconciliation was effected the baboar rapidly moved up and down his jaws and lips, and looked pleased.
-When we laugh heartly, a similar movement, or quiver, may be observed more or less distinctly in our jaws; but with man the muscles of the obest are more particularly acted on, whils with MONKEYS.
+The Anubis baboon (Cynocephalus anubis) was first insulted and put into a furious rage, as was easily done, by his keeper, who then made friends with him and shook hands.
+As the reconciliation was effected the baboon rapidly moved up and down his jaws and lips, and looked pleased.
+When we laugh heartily, a similar movement, or quiver, may be observed more or less distinctly in our jaws; but with man the muscles of the chest are more particularly acted on, whilst with this baboon, and with some other monkeys, it is the muscles of the jaws and lips which are spasmodically affected.